median-man/Bamazon/deptsBranch.md

 # Depts Branch

 ## TO DO
-* Fix broken tests
+* fix addProducts test
-* finish implementing initTestDb
+* modify addProduct feature of manager view to use a list

 ## Modify createBamazonDB.sql
 Create a departments table with the following columns: